-Counterfeit Airbags Bill Approved in
+Counterfeit Airbags Bill Approved in Colorado; Glass Bill in Utah

-Colorado has become the 27th state to pass a

-law prohibiting the installation of counterfeit and
+Colorado has become the 27th state to pass a law prohibiting the installation of counterfeit and nonfunctional airbags.
+HB 1193 was signed into law May 17th and will take effect 90 days after the end of this year's general session.

-nonfunctional airbags.
-HB 1193 was signed into law May 17th and will take effect 90 days after took effect May 5th.
+In Utah, SB 78 was signed into law March 16th and took effect May 5th.
 It requires auto glass repairers to inform consumers if recalibration of ADAS features is required and whether it will be performed.